i9or/blog/content/posts/2023-02-07-tic-tac-toe-setup.md

 git --version
 ```

-If none of the commands returned something like `Command not found`, we are
+If none of the commands returned something like `Command not found`, we're
 ready to go.

 ## Setting up a project